jvidal7/aws-ecs-troubleshooting-lab/README.md

 ### Overview

-In this phase, I containerized the LMS application and deployed it using AWS ECS Fargate.
-This included setting up an ECR repository, defining task configurations, and running the service behind a load balancer.
+In this phase, I containerized a React-based LMS frontend application using Docker and published the image to Amazon Elastic Container Registry (ECR).
+This prepares the application for deployment using AWS ECS in the next phase.
 ### Steps Performed

 #### Step 1: Create ECR Repository